List of Mobile Suit Gundam 00 characters: Mobile Suit Gundam 00F

 A manmade AI that is of the same model as Lockon's Haro.
 Its ear-like flaps gives it a cat-like look.
-Partners with Fon in missions and provide support for him in the MS. It also acts as a supervisor and unlocks Fon's handcuffs on missions and probably locks them back after missions.
+Partners with Fon in missions and provides support for him in the MS. It also acts as a supervisor and unlocks Fon's handcuffs on missions, most likely locking them back after missions are complete.
 Hanayo is able to set up a datalink with Lockon's Haro through Veda.
 It is confirmed that Meister 874 is inside Hanayo.
 As shown in Gundam 00F file No.05, Hanayo/Meister 874 can take control over Gundam Plutone.